How to Reduce Separation Anxiety in Greyhounds: Strategies and Practical Exercises

 • Excessive grooming or intense self-preservation

 The greyhound is a hunting and racing dog, accustomed to intense stimuli and working in groups.
-Deprived of this dynamic, it can fall into a form of anxious boredom.
-When adding a sometimes shy character and great sensitivity to the owner’s body language, it is understandable why some greyhounds poorly tolerate even short separations.
+Deprived of this dynamic, it can slip into a form of anxiety-inducing boredom.
+When you add a sometimes shy temperament and a high sensitivity to the body language of its owner, you understand why some greyhounds have difficulty with even short separations.

 “My greyhound goes crazy as soon as I approach the door,” confides an owner.
 This anticipatory stress is explained by very strong emotional conditioning.